Contact Center

 What is speech analytics?

-Speech analytics is a technology that allows organizations to analyze and interpret spoken language from customer interactions.
+Speech analytics, also known as call center voice analytics, is a technology that enables organizations to analyze and interpret spoken language from customer interactions.
 It captures audio from phone calls and uses algorithms such as hidden Markov models (HMM) and natural language processing (NLP) to transcribe spoken words into text.

-Sentiment analysis evaluates the tone and emotional context of conversations, providing insights into customer satisfaction.
-By converting spoken interactions into structured data, organizations can identify trends, work towards meeting compliance requirements, and target areas for agent improvement, ultimately enhancing contact center performance and addressing customer needs effectively.
+By converting spoken interactions into structured data, organizations can identify trends, support compliance requirements, and target areas for agent improvement.

 How does speech analytics work?